RNGLIB is a Python library which implements random number generators (RNG's) which can generate one or more streams of random numbers.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-RNGLIB is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+RNGLIB is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 NORMAL, a Python library which contains random number generators (RNG's) for normally distributed values.